 Most e-Commerce guides focus on the process of selling.
 But if you manage an online store, it’s also important to think about the people behind the process.

 That’s the different e-Commerce styles you have in the team.
 And, how to bring them together to get the best out of all of them.
 Earth Greens are good at that.

 Conclusion - Pros and cons in every e-Commerce style

 There’s no single personality type and e-Commerce style which works for every situation.

-In fact, to succeed, you need to apply ALL the different e-Commerce styles.
+In fact, to succeed, you need to use ALL the different e-Commerce styles.

-Finding the right blend of e-Commerce styles can make the difference between perfect delivery of your e-Commerce plan, or a much more broken one.
+Finding the right blend of e-Commerce styles can help you achieve the perfect delivery of your e-Commerce plan, as you use :-

-Fiery Reds help you make progress and get things done.
-If you’ve got no momentum and actions don’t happen, you won’t get anywhere.
+- Fiery Reds to help you make progress and get things done.
+They give you momentum and drive actions.

-Cool Blue make sure all the detailed stuff is done right.
-That’s important to keep customers happy in e-Commerce.
+- Cool Blue to make sure all the detailed stuff is done right.
+That keeps customers happy in e-Commerce.
 You want happy customers.

-And finally, Earth Greens help make sure the other e-Commerce styles work well together.
+- Earth Greens to help make sure the other e-Commerce styles work well together.
 You need your e-Commerce team to work in harmony to succeed.